rheinwerk-verlag/planning-poker-jira/docs/dev_docs/forms.rst

 Forms
 =====

-This module uses a rather sophisticated forms setup in order to provide the user with many utilities during the interaction with this extension's functionalities.
+This module uses a rather sophisticated forms setup in order to provide the user with the ability to test their entered credentials and their connection to the Jira backend as well as caching the connection for future requests.

+.. autoclass:: planning_poker_jira.forms.JiraAuthenticationForm
+   :members:
+   :private-members:

 .. automodule:: planning_poker_jira.forms
    :members:
-   :private-members:
+   :show-inheritance:
+   :exclude-members: JiraAuthenticationForm